TYPICAL STUDENT BACKGROUNDS

 The majority of students fulfill their internship component through employment beginning in January and ending in September.
 In this scenario, students enroll in 10 internship credits per quarter during the winter, spring and summer terms.

-The majority of photovoltaics and semiconductor students complete their master’s degree in 15 months.
+The majority of molecular sensors and biotechnology track students complete their master’s degree in 15 months.

-Students in the Semiconductor and Photovoltaic track complete a total of 55 credits broken down as follows:
+Students in the Molecular Sensors and Biotechnology track complete a total of 55 credits broken down as follows:

 Details about the curriculum are provided in the sections below.